Frayser, Memphis: Private education

 With the state changes in the education process, the Achievement School District was created and a number of school agencies sprouted in the Frayser Community including charter schools and a Montessori school.
 In February 2012 the Achievement School District announced that it planned to take over management of Corning Elementary School, Frayser Elementary School, and Westside Middle school in Frayser.

-Frayser is also home to Memphis Business Academy(MBA)'s middle and high school.
+Frayser is also home to the Memphis Business Academy (MBA) middle and high school.
 MBA opened Memphis STEM Academy in August 2016.

 Higher education

-Frayser is home to Southwest Tennessee Community College's Gill Campus.
-The Gill Campus is located in the northeast quadrant of the neighborhood.
+Frayser was home to Southwest Tennessee Community College's Gill Campus, which was located in the northeastern quadrant of the neighborhood.
+About 350 students were enrolled there at its peak in 2013.
+The building was sold to Libertas School of Memphis in 2024.

 Parks and recreation

 Public parks in Frayser are serviced by the Memphis Parks Commission.